Docmosis/mendix-integration/DOCS/module.md

 > Attribute `StreamResultInResponse` is enforced to `true` for module implementation reasons.
 Changing it yourself will not change the behavior.
 > Attribute `Data` will be populated with your data.
 Any data you put in here will be overwritten.
 See the next paragraph for details.

 The next step is equally or maybe even more important: the data to be merged with the template.
 Your app has to generate a JSON string that matches the template.
-So typically that is a flow that involves data retrieval, creating one or more non-persistent objects and export it to JSON; see also paragraph [Generate the data structure in your app](#generate-the-data-structure-in-your-app).
+Typically that is a flow that involves data retrieval, creating one or more non-persistent objects and export it to JSON; see also paragraph [Generate the data structure in your app](#generate-the-data-structure-in-your-app).
 As that is completely specific to your app exact details cannot be given here.
-The [example app](DOCS/example-app.md) can be used as inspiration if you are new to this.
+The [example app](DOCS/example-app.md) can be used as a guide.

 When the `RenderRequest` object is set as required and a string with JSON data is available then call microflow `CWS_Render` to render the document.

-The `RenderResponse` object returned contains the rendered document in [Base64](https://en.wikipedia.org/wiki/Base64) format in attribute `RenderResponse.Base64File`.
-You can use microflow `FileDocument_Base64Decode` to decode it to a [specialized `System.FileDocument`](https://docs.mendix.com/howto/data-models/working-with-images-and-files#4-file-documents) object, or process it otherwise that fits your need.
-And see also [Generic response object attributes](#generic-response-object-attributes) for an explanation of the other attributes and what to do in case of an error.
+The `RenderResponse` object returned contains the rendered document in Base64 format in the attribute `RenderResponse.Base64File`.
+You can use microflow `FileDocument_Base64Decode` to decode it to a [specialized `System.FileDocument`](https://docs.mendix.com/howto/data-models/working-with-images-and-files#4-file-documents) object, or process it as meets your needs.
+Also see [Generic response object attributes](#generic-response-object-attributes) for an explanation of the other attributes and what to do in the case of an error.

-> The document is returned as [Base64](https://en.wikipedia.org/wiki/Base64), which is different from default Docmosis behavior.
-This is an explicit characteristic of the module to be able to return a consistent type of response.
+> The document is returned as [Base64](https://en.wikipedia.org/wiki/Base64) (enforced by `StreamResultInResponse` mentioned above), which is different from default Docmosis behavior.
+This is an explicit characteristic of this module to be able to return a consistent type of response.

 ## Common request initialization parameters

 Most, if not all, request initialization microflows have these parameters in common:

-- `APIAccessKey`: your Docmosis access key, see Docmosis Cloud Console for the access key
+- `APIAccessKey`: your Docmosis access key, see the Docmosis Cloud Console [Accounts Page](https://console.dws3.docmosis.com/console/index.html#account) for the access key
   - When empty then the value of constant `@DocmosisCloud.APIAccessKey` is used
-- `APIEndPoint`: the Docmosis Cloud API endpoint, see Docmosis Cloud Console for the available endpoints
+- `APIEndPoint`: the Docmosis Cloud API endpoint, see the Accounts Page for the available endpoints.
+Your templates will be uploaded and exist in one specific geo region, so you must use the matching endpoint when generating documents.
   - When empty then the value of constant `@DocmosisCloud.APIEndpoint` is used

-Why would you specify another access key or endpoint than stored in the constants?
-Here are two use cases that cannot be implemented if the module relied on the constants:
+Usually the access key or endpoint stored in the constants will be sufficient, however here are examples where you may choose to override the constants:

-1. your multi-tenant app allow tenants to specify their own keys and end points to be used
+1. your multi-tenant app allows tenants to specify their own keys and endpoints to be used
-2. the access key is stored in a centralized configuration vault, for example [HashiCorp Vault](https://www.vaultproject.io), and the key is retrieved on runtime and not set on deployment
+2. the access key is stored in a centralized configuration vault, for example [HashiCorp Vault](https://www.vaultproject.io), and the key is retrieved at runtime and not set on deployment

 ## Generic request object attributes